colomuller91/tenet-api-test/README.md

 The application is written on Laravel + Sail to have a dockerized development environment in a very short time.
 DB engine is Mysql in two separate instances (application and testing)

-Algunos principios SOLID fueron aplicados como por ejemplo en el commit bd44cf67, Single Responsibility Principle
+Some SOLID principles were applied, for example in commit bd44cf67, Single Responsibility Principle

 Factories and seeders were used to create initial data.